chitra-codes/sales-forecasting/README.md

 > The original dataset (Superstore Sales Data) contains sales records from 2014–2017.
 > To make the model output and dashboard always relevant to the current date,
 > the project includes a **date-shifting logic** that automatically adjusts all dates so that the dataset ends with the current year.
-> This ensures the forecast is always shown for the latest months (e.g., 2025–2026) even though the source data is older.
+> This ensures the forecast is always shown for the latest months even though the source data is older.

 ---